-Dr Kirsty Nowlan, Co-Chair of EveryAGE Counts, recently said at the first Royal Commission hearing this year that internalised ageism in older people is resulting in people ending up in aged care during a crisis, rather than through choice.
+Dr Kirsty Nowlan, the former Co-Chair of EveryAGE Counts, told the Royal Commission into Aged Care Quality and Safety in 2019 that internalised ageism in older people was resulting in people ending up in aged care during a crisis, rather than through choice.

-This is backed up in multiple reports, one book Contemporary Perspectives on Ageism published in 2018, found that negative messages through a person’s life can have an impact on their view of themself as they age.
+Research has shown that negative messages throughout a person’s life can have an impact on their view of themself as they age.

-There is nothing wrong about ageing and it’s important to accept that part of your future.
+There is nothing wrong with ageing and it’s important to accept that part of your future.
 Not only accept, but embrace everything ageing gracefully has to offer.

 What can we do to be better?

-The first thing to do if you hear or see something that stems from ageism, call it out!
+To combat ageism, the first thing to do if you hear or see something that stems from ageism is call it out!
+Challenge ageist rhetoric you encounter.
 You shouldn’t stand for anything less than being treated like everyone else.

-If you are still at work, making efforts to engage with younger employees.
+If you are still working, make the effort to engage with younger employees.
 All it takes is a positive encounter for it to break the chain of ageism for that individual.

 How can you be better in the fight against ageism?
 Tell us in the comments below.